Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Polarisation modeling

 To obtain the spectropolarimetric continuum shape, we treated the two stars as Planckian sources with effective temperatures $T_1$ and $T_2$.
 We fixed the temperature of the secondary at $T_2=25,000$~K. We varied the temperature of the primary from $16,000$~K to $40,000$~K in $3,000$~K intervals, and display the results in Figure~\ref{fig5}, where polarization is shown as positive.
 For purposes of illustration, the usage of ``primary'' and ``secondary'' becomes ambiguous as one of the temperatures varies but all other properties remain the same.
 The point is to highlight the fact that when the stars have different spectral energy distributions, the continuum polarization is not generally constant with wavelength, even though electron scattering is gray.
 Only when the two stars have equal temperatures is the continuum polarization truly flat.

 Note especially that the wavelength varies from the FUV through the optical to 1 micron.
-For massive stars with typical temperatures well in excess of $10,000$~K, both the primary and secondary are characterized by being Rayleigh-Jeans by the optical, and the continuum is always flat.
-It is only in the UV that the polarization deviates significantly from flat.
+For massive stars with typical temperatures well in excess of $10,000$~K, both the primary and secondary can be characterized as following the Rayleigh-Jeans law in the optical, and the continuum is always flat.
+It is only in the UV that the polarization deviates significantly from a flat profile.
 For the selected parameters, the polarization actually drops toward the UV when the primary is hotter (i.e., more luminous), owing to the fact that $p_1 < p_2$.
 By contrast, when the secondary is hotter (i.e., more luminous), the polarization increases significantly.
 Ultimately, for any combination of binary parameters, when the more luminous star in the UV also has the higher polarimetric component, the polarization is enhanced in the UV, and vice versa.